ALucek/fastapi-template-gcp/README.md

 ## FastAPI on Cloud Run behind API Gateway

-Minimal template to manually run FastAPI on Cloud Run as a private service, fronted by API Gateway enforcing Google API Key auth (`x-api-key`).
+Minimal template to run FastAPI on Cloud Run as a private service, fronted by API Gateway enforcing Google API Key auth (`x-api-key`).

 ### How it works (flow)